-U.S. Dollar-denominated 7 3/8% Senior Subordinated Notes due 2014
+U.S. Dollar-denominated 7 /8% Senior Subordinated Notes due 2014

-Sterling-denominated 81/8% Senior Subordinated Notes due 2014
+Sterling-denominated 8 $^1\!/\!8\%$ Senior Subordinated Notes due 2014

-This TENTH SUPPLEMENTAL INDENTURE is dated as of this 28th day of November 2007 (the "Tenth Supplemental Indenture"), among WMG ACQUISITION CORP., a Delaware corporation (the "Company"), NON-STOP MUSIC PUBLISHING, LLC, NON-STOP PRODUCTIONS, LLC, NON-STOP MUSIC LIBRARY, LLC, NON-STOP INTERNATIONAL PUBLISHING, LLC, NON-STOP OUTRAGEOUS PUBLISHING, LLC AND NON-STOP CATACLYSMIC MUSIC, LLC (each, a "Subsidiary Guarantor," and collectively, the "Subsidiary Guarantors") and WELLS FARGO BANK, NATIONAL ASSOCIATION, as indenture trustee (the "Trustee").
+This TENTH SUPPLEMENTAL INDENTURE is dated as of this 28th day of November 2007 (the "Tenth Supplemental Indenture"), among WMG ACQUISITION CORP., a Delaware corporation (the "Company"), NON-STOP MUSIC PUBLISHING, LLC, NON-STOP PRODUCTIONS, LLC, NON-STOP MUSIC LIBRARY, LLC, NON-STOP INTERNATIONAL PUBLISHING, LLC, NON-STOP OUTRAGEOUS PUBLISHING, LLC AND NON-STOP CATACLYSMIC MUSIC, LLC (each, a "Subsidiary Guarantor," and collectively, the "Subsidiary Guarantors") and WELLS FARGO BANK.
+NATIONAL ASSOCIATION, as indenture trustee (the "Trustee").

-WHEREAS, the Company, the guarantors parties thereto and the Trustee entered into an Indenture dated as of April 8, 2004, as amended by the First Supplemental Indenture, dated as of November 16, 2004 among the Company, the Trustee, WEA Urban LLC and WEA Rock LLC (since renamed Asylum Records LLC and East West Records LLC, respectively), as further amended by the Second Supplemental Indenture, dated as of May 17, 2005, among the Company, the Trustee, NonZero, LLC (since renamed Cordless Recordings LLC) and The Biz LLC, as further amended by the Third Supplemental Indenture, dated as of September 28, 2005, among the Company, the Trustee and Lava Records LLC, as further amended by the Fourth Supplemental Indenture, dated as of October 26, 2005, among the Company, the Trustee and BB Investments LLC, as further amended by the Fifth Supplemental Indenture, dated as of November 29, 2005, among the Company, the Trustee and Perfect Game Recording Company LLC, as further amended by the Sixth Supplemental Indenture, dated as of June 30, 2006, among the Company, the Trustee, En Acquisition Corp., Rep Sales, Inc., Restless Acquisition Corp., Ryko Corporation, Rykodisc, Inc., Rykomusic, Inc., Warner Music Austria Beteiligungsmanagement GmbH, Warner Music Austria Holding GmbH, Warner Music Canada Asset Holdings LLC and Warner Music Investments Luxembourg S.a.r.l., as further amended by the Seventh Supplemental Indenture, dated as of September 29, 2006, among the Company, the Trustee, Alternative Distribution Alliance, Mayerick Recording Company and Mayerick Partner Inc., as further amended by the Eighth Supplemental Indenture, dated as of November 29, 2006, among the Company, the Trustee, Atlantic Productions LLC and FBR Investments LLC, and as further amended by the Ninth Supplemental Indenture, dated as of August 3, 2007, among the Company, the Trustee, Atlantic Mobile LLC, Atlantic Scream LLC, Bulldog Entertainment Group LLC, Bulldog Island Events LLC, Griffen Corp. and Non-stop Music Holdings Inc. (collectively, the "Indenture"), for the benefit of each other and for the equal and ratable benefit of the Holders of the U.S. Dollar-denominated 73/8% Senior Subordinated Notes due 2014 and the Sterlingdenominated 81/8% Senior Subordinated Notes due 2014 (the "Notes").
-Capitalized terms used herein without definition have the meanings ascribed to such terms in the Indenture;
+WHEREAS, the Company, the guarantors parties thereto and the Trustee entered into an Indenture dated as of April 8, 2004, as amended by the First Supplemental Indenture, dated as of November 16, 2004 among the Company, the Trustee, WEA Urban LLC and WEA Rock LLC (since renamed Asylum Records LLC and East West Records LLC, respectively), as further amended by the Second Supplemental Indenture, dated as of May 17, 2005, among the Company, the Trustee, NonZero, LLC (since renamed Cordless Recordings LLC) and The Biz LLC, as further amended by the Third Supplemental Indenture, dated as of September 28, 2005, among the Company, the Trustee and Lava Records LLC, as further amended by the Fourth Supplemental Indenture, dated as of October 26, 2005, among the Company, the Trustee and BB Investments LLC, as further amended by the Fifth Supplemental Indenture, dated as of November 29, 2005, among the Company, the Trustee and Perfect Game Recording Company LLC, as further amended by the Sixth Supplemental Indenture, dated as of June 30, 2006, among the Company, the Trustee, En Acquisition Corp., Rep Sales, Inc., Restless Acquisition Corp., Ryko Corporation, Rykodisc, Inc., Rykomusic, Inc., Warner Music Austria Beteiligungsmanagement GmbH, Warner Music Austria Holding GmbH, Warner Music Canada Asset Holdings LLC and Warner Music Investments Luxembourg S.a.r.l., as further amended by the Seventh Supplemental Indenture, dated as of September 29, 2006, among the Company, the Trustee, Alternative Distribution Alliance, Maverick Recording Company and Maverick Partner Inc., as further amended by the Eighth Supplemental Indenture, dated as of November 29, 2006, among the Company, the Trustee, Atlantic Productions LLC and FBR Investments LLC, and as further amended by the Ninth Supplemental Indenture, dated as of August 3, 2007, among the Company, the Trustee, Atlantic Mobile LLC, Atlantic Scream LLC, Bulldog Entertainment Group LLC, Bulldog Island Events LLC, Griffen Corp. and Non-stop Music Holdings Inc. (collectively, the "Inde

-WHEREAS, Section 4.16 of the Indenture requires the Company to cause certain Restricted Subsidiaries to execute and deliver a supplemental indenture to the Indenture providing for issuance by such Restricted Subsidiary of a Subsidiary Guarantee of payment of the Notes;
+WHEREAS, Section 4.16 of the Indenture requires the Company to cause certain Restricted Subsidiaries to execute and deliver a supplemental indenture to the Indenture providing for issuance by such Restricted Subsidiary Guarantee of payment of the Notes;